 - Ever wanted to see a grown-up Orangejack?
 Good news!

-- The "cider tasting" recalls earlier examples of ponies treating beverages as alcohol; see Getting Crap Past the Radar below.
+- The "cider tasting" recalls earlier examples of ponies treating beverages as alcohol.

 - The waltz music from "Sonic Rainboom" is used during Rarity's "Small Town Chic" presentation.